3 January, 2018

 As I said in my birthday post, I’m hanging in there.
 Gaming is going.
 Still mostly playing FFXIV and DDO as my MMOs of choice.
 Both are games I feel somewhat invested in, mostly because of the other people that play.
 DDO works well for me because it’s a game I can play once a week with my two static groups and still feel like I’m getting a good value from my money since I’m free-to-play.

 FFXIV on the other hand is still a game very much in the DIKU form.
 The recent expansion has been pretty fun, with some good changes to class mechanics and PvP that has really made things more interesting.
-But at the end of the day it’s still the same type of game we’ve seen since 1999.
+But at the end of the day it’s still the same type of game we’ve seen in graphical form since 1999.

 Where’s the new?

 So, where are the new games that are supposed to sweep us off our feet?
 After the wave of Kickstarter games some years ago we haven’t heard much from them.
 Missed deadlines and dragged out development times have kind of taken the spotlight away from them.
 Few new games have been announced so there’s not much exciting on the horizon.
 The shift of focus to mobile has hurt MMOs in a way, since smaller screens don’t handle DIKU gameplay very well.

 The reality is that games are still very hit-driven.
 MMOs in particular need a certain minimum “critical mass” to thrive, and it’s hard to stand out from the crowd now.
 Unfortunately even a promising game like The Exiled (formerly Das Tal) releases to little fanfare and has a har time finding players to reach that critical mass.
 I guess we’ll see how well Project Gorgon does in this environment.